timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER I-DECLARATION OF OBJECTIVES AND DEFINITIONS/SUBCHAPTER I-DECLARATION OF OBJECTIVES AND DEFINITIONS.md

     * (C) managing one's own financial affairs.

-  * (48) The term "severe disability" means a severe, chronic disability attributable to mental or physical impairment, or a combination of mental and physical impairments, that—
+  * (49) The term "severe disability" means a severe, chronic disability attributable to mental or physical impairment, or a combination of mental and physical impairments, that—

     * (A) is likely to continue indefinitely; and

     * (B) results in substantial functional limitation in 3 or more of the major life activities specified in subparagraphs (A) through (G) of paragraph (8).

-  * (49) The term "sexual assault" has the meaning given the term in section 10447 of title 34.
+  * (50) The term "sexual assault" has the meaning given the term in section 10447 of title 34.

-  * (50) The term "State" means any of the several States, the District of Columbia, the Virgin Islands of the United States, the Commonwealth of Puerto Rico, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.
+  * (51) The term "State" means any of the several States, the District of Columbia, the Virgin Islands of the United States, the Commonwealth of Puerto Rico, Guam, American Samoa, and the Commonwealth of the Northern Mariana Islands.

-  * (51) The term "State agency" means the agency designated under section 3025(a)(1) of this title.
+  * (52) The term "State agency" means the agency designated under section 3025(a)(1) of this title.

-  * (52) The term "State system of long-term care" means the Federal, State, and local programs and activities administered by a State that provide, support, or facilitate access to long-term care for individuals in such State.
+  * (53) The term "State system of long-term care" means the Federal, State, and local programs and activities administered by a State that provide, support, or facilitate access to long-term care for individuals in such State.

-  * (53) The term "supportive service" means a service described in section 3030d(a) of this title.
+  * (54) The term "supportive service" means a service described in section 3030d(a) of this title.

+  * (55) The term "traumatic brain injury" has the meaning given such term in section 280b–1c(d) of this title.

-  * (54) Except for the purposes of subchapter X of this chapter, the term "tribal organization" means the recognized governing body of any Indian tribe, or any legally established organization of Indians which is controlled, sanctioned, or chartered by such governing body.
+  * (56) Except for the purposes of subchapter X of this chapter, the term "tribal organization" means the recognized governing body of any Indian tribe, or any legally established organization of Indians which is controlled, sanctioned, or chartered by such governing body.
 In any case in which a contract is let or grant made to an organization to perform services benefiting more than one Indian tribe, the approval of each such Indian tribe shall be a prerequisite to the letting or making of such contract or grant.

 ### §3003.
 Congressional declaration of additional objectives
 * The Congress finds that millions of older citizens in this Nation are suffering unnecessary harm from the lack of adequate services.
 It is therefore the purpose of this Act, in support of the objectives of the Older Americans Act of 1965 [42 U.S.C.
 3001 et seq.], to—